 Academic speaker or participant fees or honoraria

-However, payment for participation for non-academic stakeholders such as NGOs, community-based organisations, etc. could be eligible where appropriate and justified.
+However, payment for participation of non-academic stakeholders such as NGOs, community-based organisations, etc. could be eligible where appropriate and justified.

 Service providers such as sign-language interpreters are also an eligible cost.